Log ramification via curves in rank 1: Conductors on varieties

 We mostly follow the notation in \cite{kersai}.
 Let $k$ be a perfect field and let $X/k$ be a normal variety.
-Let $U\subset X$ be an open subscheme that is smooth over $k$ and such that the reduced closed complement $E:=X\backslash U$ is the support of an effective Cartier divisor on $X$.
-The discrete valuation rings of interest to us will be those coming from codimension 1 points of $X$ `at infinity' and those from closed points of certain curves on $X$.
+Let $U\subset X$ be an open subvariety that is smooth over $k$ and such that the reduced closed complement $E:=X\backslash U$ is the support of an effective Cartier divisor on $X$.
+The discrete valuation rings of interest to us will be those defined by points `at infinity' and those from closed points of certain curves on $X$.
+Denote by $I$ the set of generic points of $E$ and $X^{(1)}$ the set of codimension 1 points of $X$.
+Then $I\subset X^{(1)}$.
+For $\lambda\in I$, let $K_\lambda$ be the fraction field of the henselian discrete valuation ring $\co_{X,\lambda}^h$.
+Recall that in Def. \ref{cond} we defined the Swan conductor for characters over discrete valuation fields.